Choosing Between Lover or Spouse

 And if you do marry the person, the likelihood of your divorcing is exceptionally high, extremely high.
 Most of these couples just don’t make it long-term.
 Part of the reason has to do with counting the losses.
 She, he, they…are going to count the losses.
 You, you are going to count the losses.

-You will look over at what you gave up, you look at the person who loved you, you look at your children and what you put them through.
-You will look at what it’s cost you in terms of friendships, or even what it’s cost you in terms of your own morality.
+You will look over at what you gave up, you look at the person who loved you, you look at your children and what you put them through, and you will look at what it’s cost you in terms of friendships, or even what it’s cost you in terms of your own morality.

 So, think of it this way: 10-10-10, if you can be honest with yourself.
 That is: